LiveResearchBench: A Live Benchmark for User-Centric Deep Research in the Wild

 \subsection{Benchmark Overview}

 \lrbench is designed as a user-centric, unambiguous benchmark for deep research tasks that require broad, real-time information gathering.
 It consists of 100 expert-curated questions, each paired with detailed checklists, created through a six-stage curation pipeline (Figure \ref{fig:gen_pipeline}) and validated via a five-step quality control process (Figure \ref{fig:verify_pipeline}).
 It spans seven domains—{Science \& Technology, Economy \& Business, Health \& Wellbeing, Law \& Governance, Society \& Culture, Education \& Knowledge, and Media \& Entertainment}—and ten task categories, including market analysis, technical support, decision support, policy and regulation, literature review, competitive analysis, pros-and-cons comparison, wide information search, and topic exploration (Figure~\ref{fig:domain_dist_task_cov}).
-Example queries is shown in Figure~\ref{fig:compare_dataset}, with additional examples in Appendix~\ref{app:demo}\footnote{The full dataset will be open-sourced subject to institutional approval.}.
+Example queries is shown in Figure~\ref{fig:compare_dataset}, with additional examples in Appendix~\ref{app:demo}.

 Compared to prior deep research benchmarks, \lrbench tasks are designed to be more unambiguous and realistic (Figure~\ref{fig:compare_dataset}).
 For example, Deep Research Bench~\citep{bosse2025deep} includes search-intensive queries such as \texttt{How many IM and GM account closures did chess.com report for 2024?}, but these are static, time-bounded, and require minimal reasoning—limiting their ability to evaluate evolving real-world research.
 Likewise, DeepResearch Bench~\citep{du2025deepresearch} often omits crucial elements such as the target audience, content and format requirements, or a clearly defined scope.
 Such omissions leave queries open to multiple interpretations, even across runs of the same model, undermining evaluation reliability.